Day 1 Arrival in Fort Augustus

 Climbing out of Fort Augustus, you soon catch your first glimpse of Loch Ness.
 Have your camera ready – if you manage to capture a picture of the Loch Ness Monster you could make yourself a lot of money!

-Stunning views over Loch Ness are your reward today for some steep climbs along forest tracks on the north-side of the lake.
-If you still have enough energy, we recommend a 4km detour to Urquhart Castle.
+Short bus transfer from Invermoriston to Alltsigh in the morning.
+A steep climb along a forest track soon reveals stunning views over Loch Ness.
+If you still have enough energy as you approach Drumnadrochit, we recommend a 4km detour to the ruins of Urquhart Castle.
 Or perhaps a pint of the local brew sounds more appealing?

 This morning, you will be transferred to a remote location called Blackfold from where you will hike back to the village of Drumnadrochit.
 Hiking the Great Glen Way in reverse, there is a lovely variety between open moorland and forest paths.